 With an American Express® Business Card, you get up to 54 days until payment is due, so there's more time between paying suppliers and outstanding accounts – and your cash flow is maximised1.
 Your businesses can remain interest and credit free, while giving you more wiggle room on your balance sheet.

 Business expenses can sneak up on you: extra office space you don’t use, an unsold inventory build up, costly employee phone plans, to name a few.
 Each individual purchase might be a small amount but combined they can turn into a serious drain on your cash flow.

 By dedicating time to business expense management and cutting out unnecessary spending, you can help plug cash leaks at their source.
 You can also think of your expenses with a year-round approach, and reduce certain costly expenses in times of the year they are not required to keep the business running.

-These swings don’t have to catch you off-guard because chances are there’s a pattern.
+These negative and positive cash flow swings don’t have to catch you off-guard because chances are there’s a pattern.
 If you perform a cash flow analysis, where you study your business history to identify trends, you can spot cash flow swings ahead of time and start preparing earlier.

-- The maximum payment period on purchases is 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
+1. The maximum payment period on purchases is 54 calendar days on the Business Gold and Platinum harge Cards and 42 calendar days on the Business Basic Charge Card, it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.